emlautarom1/lambda-library/docs/01-Intro.md

       loop db
 ```

-The `main` that will open a fixed DB, present itself and start the loop of asking user input and reacting to it.
+The `main` will open a fixed DB, present itself and start the loop of asking user input and reacting to it.

-> [!note] The code uses `OverloadedRecordDot` to write `db.findBook query` instead of `findBook db query`.

 And this is a fully working example of what we want.
 But if we aim to write some tests we face a couple of challenges.

 Althought the `loop` receives a `BookDB`, we can't change the DB for the whole `main`.
-We leave `main` to only setup the database connection and move the whole application logic into a `main'` function.
-This way we will be able to write tests for `main'` and be un total control of which DB to use for each test.
+We make `main` only setup the database connection and move the whole application logic into a `main'` function.
+This way, we will be able to write tests for `main'` and be in total control of which DB to use for each test.

 ```haskell
 main :: IO ()